Types of Degrees Marketing Majors Are Getting

 The following table lists how many marketing graduations there were in 2017-2018 for each degree level.

 O*NET surveyed people in occupations related to marketing and asked them what knowledge areas, skills, and abilities were important for their jobs.
 The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Marketing Majors

-Marketing majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Marketing Majors

 marketing majors are found most commonly in careers in which the following skills are important: